TamiOnData/TamiOnData/README.md

 # 👋 Hi, I’m Oluwatamilore Adeniran — but you can call me Tami!

-📊 Aspiring Data Analyst passionate about transforming raw data into meaningful insights
+🎯 Aspiring Frontend Developer & Data Analyst passionate about building beautiful interfaces and uncovering insights from raw data.
-🧠 I enjoy cleaning messy datasets, visualizing trends, and solving real-world problems

 ---

 ## 🚀 Current Focus

 - 📈 Building my portfolio with real-world projects
+- 💻 Completing frontend projects with React + Tailwind
 - 📊 Learning Python for data cleaning and automation
 - 🧠 Practicing data storytelling with Power BI & Tableau
 - 🗃️ Practicing data cleaning, filtering, and transformation using SQL for real-world datasets